A procedure to increase the size, and improve the shape of a breast.

 This surgery is carried out under general anaesthesia, which means patients won’t be in pain during the procedure.
 However, there can be some discomfort during the recovery period.
-Dr Perron will be able to advise you on how pain and discomfort can be minimised after surgery.
+Dr Perron will be able to advise you on how you can minimise pain and discomfort after surgery.
 Most of the discomfort will have subsided after the first week.

 The scarring that a patient experiences after breast augmentation will depend on the incision method used.
-For example, an infra-mammary incision results in scarring in the breast crease, which isn’t as visible as other placements.
-If the trans axillary method is used, the scar will be under the armpit, which won’t stand out either.
-With the peri-areolar incision method, the scar will be around the nipple, but it won’t be obvious.
+For example, an inframammary incision results in scarring in the breast crease, which isn’t as visible as in other placements.
+If the transaxillary method is used, the scar will be under the armpit, which also won’t stand out.
+With the periareolar incision method, the scar will be around the nipple, but it won’t be noticeable.
 It is important to remember that scars will fade over time.
 Most scars will disappear completely after 12 months.
 Dr Perron will also provide you with tips on how you can keep scarring to a minimum.

 It is recommended that patients sleep on their backs after breast implant surgery.
 This places less pressure on the breasts after surgery.
 Not only will this help you achieve the best results, but it will keep you more comfortable during your recovery.
 Dr Perron recommends sleeping on your back for at least six weeks or longer if required.
 You can use pillows to prop you up if you are worried about rolling onto your side.